• Share this on:

 Source: Jonny Gios on Unsplash

 • Younger generations in Europe, such as Millennials and Generation Z are known for actively seeking out sustainable fashion.
-As they grow older and gain more purchasing power, these generations may bring their mindset to the mainstream and increase the demand for sustainably produced apparel.
-Brands that prioritise environmentally friendly materials, fair trade practices, responsible manufacturing processes and transparency will be best positioned to tap into this market segment.
+As they grow older and gain more purchasing power, these generations might bring their mindset to the mainstream and increase demand for sustainably produced apparel.
+Brands that prioritise environmentally friendly materials, fair trade practices, and responsible manufacturing processes and transparency will be best positioned to tap into this market segment.

 • In Europe the concept of gender fluidity and gender-neutral fashion has gained traction, particularly among younger generations.
 The blurring of the lines between men’s wear and women’s wear will require brands and retailers to rethink their product design, marketing, and in-store and digital shopping experiences.